confidential & free consultation

 If you believe that a current or former employer has not compensated you fairly for your efforts, the Mara Law Firm team can fight for the money you deserve.

-Californian employees have the benefit of many protective laws, including but not limited to the California Equal Pay Act.
+Californian employees benefit from many protective laws, including the California Equal Pay Act.
 Unfortunately, many Californians do not know the specifics of protective legislation.
-Often, both terminated, resigned, and employed individuals leave money that they’ve earned on the table without realizing it.
+Often, terminated, resigned, and employed individuals leave money that they’ve earned on the table without realizing it.

 Did you know that:

 We often encounter clients who are surprised to learn that they’ve been deprived of fair wages.
-In some cases, the clients are simply surprised by how much their unpaid wages are worth.
+Sometimes, the clients are surprised by how much their unpaid wages are worth.

 Our mission is to help San Diegans get the wages they’ve earned.
 If you have recently resigned or been terminated, it is worth discussing your case with an employment lawyer from our team serving San Diego.
 You can also speak with us if you’re currently employed but suspect you’ve been deprived of wages.